Easy Bible History Quiz with Answers.

 What was the fate of authors who were the first to translate the Bible into English?

-The church executed these authors and set fire to their bodies.
+The church executed authors who wrote the Bible in Enblish and set fire to their bodies.

 Throughout history, those who went against the church have often faced this punishment.

-The church did not want to lose control of its flock.
+The church did not want to lose control of its flock and wanted full control of the scriptures.

 Allowing the congregation to have individual Bibles in a language they could understand threatened the church's control of the masses.